What is MMS?

 - Must Include Media: MMS messages must include a media file.
 They cannot be text-only.

-- Initial Messages Only: Media files can only be added to initial messages and are not available for replies or followups at this time.
+- Initial Messages and Followups: Media files can be added to initial messages and followups, and are not available for replies at this time.

 - Troubleshooting: If you don't see Add Media when you create a campaign, check the following two things.
 Check that your use case is MMS approved on the Brand & Use Case Registration page.
 Next, check that you selected a phone number on the Targeting step of campaign creation.

-- Switch to an MMS Campaign: If you already launched your SMS campaign and it has an MMS Approved use case, you can pause the campaign and edit the script to add media.
+- Switch from SMS to MMS: If you already launched your SMS campaign and it uses an MMS Approved use case, you can pause the campaign and edit the script to add media.
 Read more about this in this guide: Editing an Initial Message in an Active Campaign.

 - Availability: MMS is only available in the US and Canada at this time.